alumae/kiirkirjutaja/README.md

 In order to use Kiirkirjutaja with FAB Live, first go to "Options -> Special -> Speech interface" in FAB, and set "Send mode" to "Word by word".

-Now set the "Mode" in FAB to "Speech" and start Kiirkirjutaja with the following options (change localhost to the machine where FAB is running, and make sure the port is accessible ro the machine running Kiirkirjutaja):
+Now set the "Mode" in FAB to "Speech" and start Kiirkirjutaja with the following options (change localhost to the machine where FAB is running, and make sure the port is accessible to the machine running Kiirkirjutaja):

     docker exec -it kiirkirjutaja python main.py --fab-speechinterface-url http://localhost:8001/speechinterface rtmp://your-source-video